Police respond to "active shooting" in Raleigh, North Carolina

 Police in Raleigh, North Carolina, were responding to an "active shooting" incident, the city's police department said.

-Raleigh police responded to an "active shooting" sometime before 6 p.m. local time in the neighborhood of Hedingham, in the eastern part of the city.
+Raleigh police said "multiple law enforcement agencies" responded to an "active shooting" sometime before 6 p.m. local time in the neighborhood of Hedingham, in the eastern part of the city.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives tweeted just after 7:30 p.m. that its special agents were responding to an "active shooter scene."

 There was no immediate word on possible injuries or fatalities.